LOVE WHAT WE DO

 The spirit of participation and sharing of information, resources, experiences and technical assistance to the best of members’ abilities underpins YVC as it strives to address the issues of LGBTQ+ youth with integrity, professionalism, and commitment.

-sexuality education to people who work in social services, health, education, and sport.
+On the Journey is a toolkit designed to help you provide gender and sexuality education to people who work in social services, health, education, and sport.
 This

 toolkit will be especially useful for people who work with, or who care for young people.
 This toolkit is developed by Boutokaan Inaomataia ao Mauriia Binabinaine Association (BIMBA) and Youth Voices Count.
 This was funded by the Canada Fund for Local Initiatives (CFLI).